alecvinent/hyperparameters/readme.md

-##Automatic tuning hyperparameters is a dream.
+##Automatically tuning hyperparameters is a dream.

 ##Why ?
-Hyperparameter is controling how the learning algorithm to learn. so it's directly effect the performence.
+Hyperparameter is controling how to learn the optimization algorithm.
+So it could directly effect the convergence performence as well as model precision.
-With a well tuned hyperparameters, a simple module will be very robust, check paper "Bayesian Optimization of Text Representations".
-And on the experience, the learning alogrithm is so sensitive to learning rate and regularization.
+Given well tuned hyperparameters, even a simple model could be robust enough.
+Check the publication of "Bayesian Optimization of Text Representations".
+According to experiences, the optimization alogrithm is very sensitive to learning rate and regularization parameters.

-##Idea,
+##Idea
-First, I treat this problem as two different sapce, one is the parameter, another is the hyper parameter.
-Learning can be consided as pick one point in the HPS(hyper parameters space), to get a training result in the paramter space.
+Firstly, I deal with this problem from two individual spaces, one is the parameter, the other is the hyper-parameter.
+Learning could be consided as picking one point from the HPS(hyper parameters space) and then getting training result from the paramter space.
-How to mapping the two different space, and pick a optimize point in HPS val parameter space performence? research found reverse-mode differentiation was pro-posed by Bengio(2000)"Gradient-based optimization of hyperpa-parameters" can solve this issue.But there is a big problem with RMD, it will comsume thousands of times memory to storage the reverse path.
+How to map the two different spaces and pick an optimized point from HPS via the performance of parameter space?
+Researchers have found that reverse-mode differentiation proposed by Bengio(2000) in his paper "Gradient-based optimization of hyperpa-parameters" could resolve this issue.
+But there exists a big problem with RMD, it will consume thousands of times of memory to store the reverse path.
-To solve this problem paper "Gradient-based Hyperparameter Optimization through Reversible Learning", rely on moment can reduce hunderd times memory compare to origin RMD.
-Jie Fu's paper "DrMAD: Distilling Reverse-Mode Automatic Differentiation for Optimizing Hyperparameters of Deep Neural Networks" throw all training trajectory, with zero memory comsume.
+To solve this problem the paper "Gradient-based Hyperparameter Optimization through Reversible Learning", which relies on momentum could reduce hunderds of times of memory compared with the origin RMD.
+Jie Fu's paper "DrMAD: Distilling Reverse-Mode Automatic Differentiation for Optimizing

-##current implement
+Hyperparameters of Deep Neural Networks" discards all training trajectories with zero memory consumption.

+##Current implemention
-mix augograd and mxnet to implement DrMAD, tested on small data set mnist.
+Mixing [autograd](https://github.com/HIPS/autograd) and mxnet to implement DrMAD, having been tested on a small data set mnist.

-##note
+##Note
-this project is a experiment project to find a solution to automatic tuning hyperparameters.
+This project is an experiment to find a solution to automatically tune hyperparameters.